MTD Is Live. Don't Fall Behind! Start Today for Free

 Karishma Thapa MagarKarishma Thapa Magar

-23 min read
+27 min read

 Jan 18, 2026

-Updated Apr 24, 2026
+Updated May 26, 2026

 KEY TAKEAWAYS

-• Airbnb hosts with qualifying income above £50,000 in the 2024 to 2025 tax year must comply from 6 April 2026.
-The threshold falls to £30,000 in 2027 and £20,000 in 2028
+• MTD currently applies to Airbnb hosts with qualifying income above £50,000.
+The threshold falls to £30,000 from April 2027 and £20,000 from April 2028.

 • Automatic exemption applies if your qualifying income is £20,000 or less.
-Digital exclusion exemptions require a formal application to HMRC

-What Is Making Tax Digital for Airbnb Hosts?
+Understanding Making Tax Digital for Airbnb Hosts

 airbnb hosts